IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### Advantages of using a callable class
 A comparison of the preceeding two examples shows that although  `WikipediaReader.__call__` is similar to the `wikipedia_stream` function, the `WikipediaReader` class also has `__enter__` and `__exit__` functions.

 - The `__enter__` function is called by the Streams runtime whenever the process executing your application is started or restarted.
 This allows you to perform any necessary initialization, such as creating a connection to a database.
-In our example we initialized the `SSEClient` object.
+This example initialized the `SSEClient` object.
 You could also define metrics, or, in the case of a restart due to system outage, restore any previously saved state.

 - Similarly, the `__exit__` function allows you to handle exceptions that occurred in the `__call__` function, and also perform any cleanup when the process is shutting down.